-The following is a brief description of each software management leaf shown in Figure 9-1:
+The following is a brief description of each software management task shown in Figure 9-1:

+Install software

-- Install software installs additional optional software subsets on a system after a Full or Update Installation of the operating system.
-Supported distribution media includes CD-ROM, RIS server, or mounted disk or file system. - List installed software lists the software subsets that are already installed or displays a list of the system files contained within a particular software subset - Remove installed software removes software already installed on the system.
-Dependencies between software subsets are automatically recognized and reported. - Cleanup after an OS update invokes the Update Administration Cleanup utility, which is used to remove the backup files created by an Update Installation.
+Installs additional optional software subsets after a Full or Update Installation of the operating system.
+Supported distribution media includes CD-ROM, RIS server, or mounted disk or file system.

+List installed software

+Lists the software subsets that are installed and displays a list of the system files contained within a particular software subset.

+Remove installed software

+Removes software already installed on the system.
+Dependencies between software subsets automatically are recognized and reported.

+Cleanup after an OS update

+Invokes the Update Administration Cleanup utility, which is used to remove the backup files created by an Update Installation.
 This utility is described in Section 3.10.